tweag/nickel/doc/manual/typing.md

 [Hindley-Milner](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system)
 type-inference can precisely infer heading `foralls`, such that the previous rejected example would be accepted.
-We chose to abandon this so-called automatic generalization, because it makes other aspects of the type system and type inference more complex or limited.
-Requiring annotation of polymorphic functions seems like a good practice and an acceptable price to pay in exchange of making the type system simpler and more easily extensible, in a non type-heavy configuration language like Nickel.
+We chose to abandon this so-called automatic generalization, because doing so just makes things simpler with respect to the implementation, the design and the extensibility of the language and the type system.
+Requiring annotation of polymorphic functions seems like a good practice and a small price to pay in return, in a non type-heavy configuration language like Nickel.

 #### Row polymorphism